dayana0425/Build-A-Trip/team/h0neywasp/preferences.md

 1. __What will you do if every team member except one agrees on something?__
    * Go with what the group wants unless it mostly only affects the person who disagrees
 1. __What will you do if one person seems to be dominating the team process?__
-   * Ask them politely to make space for the other team members ideas
+   * Ask them politely to make space for the other team members' ideas
 1. __What will you do if you feel most of the facilitation responsibilities are falling on you?__
    * Ask my team for help first, then talk to the instructor/TAs if it doesn't get better/gets worse